djangofan/WebDriverTestingTemplate/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;---- Project ':core:google'<br/>

 # Quick Start
+Normally, this project would be ran through the Gradle plugin for Eclipse IDE, but I have tried to make it easier by<br/>
+including a method to run dynamically and directly from the .zip distribution on the command line.

 To try this project without requiring a Java IDE, just make sure you download Gradle 1.3, configure your GRADLE_HOME<br/> environment variable, add %GRADLE_HOME%\bin to your PATH, and then download the .zip distribution of this<br/> project, unzip it, and run the included <b>gradle_run.bat</b> script.